jaalsh/labracadabrador/content/posts/microservices/observability-correlation-id.md

 ![Ice Cream Correlation Id Map Diagram](/ice_cream_correlation_id.png)

-This means it can be logged as either a property or as part of the message, allowing you to track requests across application boundaries.
+This means it can be logged as either a property or as part of the message itself, allowing you to track requests across application boundaries.

 ## Bonus

-If you want an easy way to access the correlation id then you can update `ObservabilityExtensions` class to add a method to get the correlation id from the request headers.
+If you want an easy way to access the correlation id then you can update the `ObservabilityExtensions` class shown earlier to add a method to get the correlation id from the request headers.

 ```C#
 public static class ObservabilityExtensions